SocietyForArtisticResearch/rc-pandoc-help/01-01-B-follow_search.md

     <tr>
         <td>Author and Co-author(s)</td>
         <td>Work may also be published under a pseudonym.
 But the original author(s) will always be listed as well.
-            The order of authors can be decided by the owner role.</td>
+            The order of authors can be decided by the owner role.
+There is no seperation of first and last name.</td>
         <td>Required</td>
     </tr>
     <tr>